 More Restaurants, Brewery Coming to Corpus Christi

-Options for where to eat and drink in Corpus Christi continue to grow with the addition of two new restaurants, a new brewery, and the grand opening of an old favorite in a new location.
+Options for where to eat and drink in Corpus Christi continue to grow with the addition of three new restaurants, a new brewery, a second location for a local favorite, and the grand opening of another old favorite in a new location.

 Vick’s Famous Hamburgers cuts the ribbon on its new, bigger restaurant at 8:30 a.m.
 Thursday, July 12, at 626 N. Port Ave.